ELD Software — Key Characteristics of Good Electronic Logbook Software

 Commercial motor carriers were set to replace the HOS recording methods when the law passed on February 16, 2016.
 General compliance was expected of commercial motor carriers who need to carry an automatic on-board recording device (AOBRD), electronic on-board recording device (EOBRD), or ELD on December 18, 2017.

-At the end of this year, vehicles currently equipped with their AOBRD or EOBRD must be upgraded or replaced by ELDs.
+At the end of this year, vehicles currently equipped with their AOBRD or EOBRD must be upgraded or replaced by certified ELDs.
 This full compliance is set for December 16, 2019.

 Choosing the right ELD is not a decision that companies should take lightly.
 It can make a major impact on how well a business can function and run.
 Understanding the key points that each ELD company should have can help trucking businesses to make smarter decisions.
 Prepare for full compliance with the ELD rule and make sure to do the appropriate homework before deciding.